 For the first time in the history of World Expos, every African nation is participating, each with its own pavilion.
 Expo 2020 offers an unrivalled opportunity for all countries to reach an international audience, seek investments and forge new partnerships that will open up new markets and reinvigorate their economies.

 What do you think Africa can offer to the world?

 The world can learn a lot from how Africa embraces its accomplishments and overcomes its challenges – ranging from the global health pandemic to climate change, sustainable food supply, and equal access to the basic human rights of education, digitalisation and healthcare.

-Every country is also showcasing its own unique culture both at its pavilions and during national day celebrations.
+Every country is also showcasing its own unique culture, both at its pavilion and during the country’s national day celebrations at Expo 2020.
 The continent’s diverse culinary traditions is on display at Alkebulan, the African dining hall, where seven world-renowned chefs are bringing their latest creations to the table.
+Alkebulan, the African dining hall, where seven world-renowned chefs are bringing their latest creations to the table.